zendeskgarden/svg-icons/README.md

 - **React**

-  All of the icons are converted into React component and can be used as-is without the need for a webpack loader.
+All of the icons are converted into React component and can be used as-is without the need for an SVG build step (webpack loader).

   ```js
   import ZendeskIcon from '@zendeskgarden/svg-icons/src/components/Zendesk';